BFTrick/presentation-hooks-2014/hooks-2014.md

 # Requirements

-* Shorten the length of product names on archive pages
+* Double the value of all WooCommerce Coupons

 ---